gunjanbaid/adam/docs/source/40_deploying_ADAM.md

 #### Running ADAM and other Spark applications

-Once we've enqueued the Spark service jobs and the child job that interacts with the services, we can launch Spark applications from the child job.
+Once we have enqueued the Spark service jobs and the child job that interacts with the services, we can launch Spark applications from the child job.
 In our example application, our [child job function](https://github.com/BD2KGenomics/toil-scripts/blob/master/src/toil_scripts/adam_kmers/count_kmers.py#L78-L174) does the following work: